berkysr/react-social-media-app/README.md

 ## Motivation of Choices on Implementation

+#### Project Structure Overview

+The chosen project folder structure for the "react-social-media-app" is a well-thought-out organization that reflects my commitment to scalability, maintainability, and efficient development practices.
+Here are the motivations behind key choices made in the implementation:

+#### Hierarchical Organization

+**Components Directory:** The 'components' directory is structured hierarchically, promoting a modular approach to development.
+Each sub-directory represents a specific feature or section, such as 'feed', 'topbar', 'shared', and 'mobile' contributing to code isolation and ease of navigation.

+**Helpers Directory:** The 'helpers' directory consolidates utility functions, reducers, and selectors, offering a centralized location for shared logic.
+This separation aids in better code organization and maintainability.

+**Pages Directory:** The 'pages' directory contains top-level components, each representing a distinct page of the application.
+This approach aligns with React best practices, facilitating clear separation of concerns.

+**Public Directory:** The 'public' directory houses static assets and translations, providing a centralized location for resources that don't require compilation.
+The 'translations' sub-directory supports multi-language support with separate folders for each language.

+#### Test and E2E Directory

+\***\*tests** Directory:** The '**tests\*\*' directory follows a clear naming convention, making it easy to identify and execute unit tests.
+This approach ensures that testing is an integral part of the development process.

+**Cypress Directory:** The 'cypress' directory contains end-to-end (E2E) testing configurations and specifications.

+#### Configuration Files

+**.github Directory:** The '.github' directory holds workflows for linting and release processes.
+This helps automate code quality checks and streamline the release pipeline.

+**.husky Directory:** The '.husky' directory configures Git hooks, providing automated checks and tasks at various stages of the development process.
+The 'commit' and 'pre-commit' directories align with best practices for version control.

+#### Styling and Tooling

+**SCSS and Tailwind:** The use of '.scss' files and 'tailwind.config.js' indicates a combination of SCSS for styling components and Tailwind CSS for utility-first styling.
+This allows for a flexible and maintainable approach to styling.

+**Environment Configuration:** The inclusion of '.env' files signifies a structured approach to environment-specific configurations, ensuring consistency across development, testing, and production environments.

+#### Overall Benefits

 **Scalability:** TypeScript, refactoring, and state management practices contribute to a scalable codebase.

 **Maintainability:** Linting, formatting, and code organization make maintenance straightforward.